milonsheikhcse/C-C--pracitce-code/README.md

 # c-pracitce-code
-c language all practice code but some files are in c++.
+c language all practice code
+and  some code files save in in c++.